Precision Medicine Leaders’ Summit 2019 - West

 Population-scale Human Genetics and Genomics for NASH Drug Target & Biomarker Discovery

-Richard Williams, MBBS PhD, Managing Director, Head of Oncology Programs at WuXi NextCODE
+Richard Williams, MBBS PhD, Global Head of Medicine, WuXi NextCODE

 New drug targets & biomarkers are desperately needed for precision NASH therapy, monitoring & prevention.